-For that indicator, The World Bank provides data for Brazil from 1960 to 2017.
-The average value for Brazil during that period was 2.75 percent with a minumum of 2.4 percent in 1960 and a maximum of 2.88 percent in 1995.
+For that indicator, we provide data for Brazil from 1960 to 2020.
+The average value for Brazil during that period was 2.77 percent with a minimum of 2.43 percent in 1960 and a maximum of 2.88 percent in 1995.

 Definition: The population share of a particular country is measured as its population as percent of the total world population in a given year.
 Total population is based on the de facto definition of population, which counts all residents regardless of legal status or citizenship--except for refugees not permanently settled in the country of asylum, who are generally considered part of the population of their country of origin.
 The values shown are midyear estimates.